 If you’re experiencing fluctuations in shower water pressure, don’t brush the issue off.
-The problem could be more severe than you imagine (as it is with leaking or cracked water pipes), and possibly require professional intervention before snowballing into a home plumbing disaster.
+The problem could be more severe than you imagine, potentially involving serious problems like leaking or cracked water pipes, and may require professional intervention before snowballing into a home plumbing disaster.

 In older homes, or those with outdated plumbing systems that heavily feature galvanized pipe, mineral accumulation (which develops over time) is a common cause of low shower pressure.
-Despite your best efforts, there’s little you can do on your own to avoid mineral depositing and accumulation over time.
+Despite your best efforts, there’s little you can do on your own to avoid mineral deposits and accumulation over time.
 It’s also quite difficult to remove the mineral deposits within pipes on your own.
 In these cases, you should contact a trained plumbing expert in your area right away to repair or replace your pipes.

 What You Can Do to Resolve the Issue